Thomas E. Dewey: Special prosecutor

 Dewey's legal team turned their attention to Lucky Luciano.
 Assistant DA Eunice Carter oversaw investigations into prostitution racketeering.
 She raided 80 houses of prostitution in the New York City area and arrested hundreds of prostitutes and madams.
 Carter had developed trust with many of these women, and through her coaching, many of the arrested prostitutes – some of whom told of being beaten and abused by Mafia thugs – were willing to testify to avoid prison time.
 Three implicated Luciano as controller of organized prostitution in the New York/New Jersey area – one of the largest prostitution rings in American history.
 Carter's investigation was the first to link Luciano to a crime.
 Dewey prosecuted the case, and in the greatest victory of his legal career, he won the conviction of Luciano for the prostitution racket, with a sentence of 30 to 50 years on June 18, 1936.
+In January 1946, now New York Governor, Dewey commuted Luciano's sentence due to his help to the US government in Operation Underworld.
+He was released and deported.

 In January 1937, Dewey successfully prosecuted Tootsie Herbert, the leader of New York's poultry racket, for embezzlement.
 Following his conviction, New York's poultry "marketplace returned to normal, and New York consumers saved $5 million in 1938 alone".
 That same month, Dewey, his staff, and New York City police made a series of raids that led to the arrest of 65 of New York's leading operators in various rackets, including the bakery racket, numbers racket, and restaurant racket.
 The New York Times ran an editorial praising Dewey for breaking up the "shadow government" of New York's racketeers, and The Philadelphia Inquirer wrote "If you don't think Dewey is Public Hero No. 1, listen to the applause he gets every time he is shown in a newsreel."